See my work

 Wiki and Presentations (need CERN account)

-Currently working with Dr Mika Vesterinen and Dr Miguel Ramos Pernas as part of the team trying to perform precision measurements of the W boson differential cross-section and mass using data from the renowned LHCb experiment at CERN.
+Work done with Dr Mika Vesterinen and Dr Miguel Ramos Pernas as part of the team trying to perform precision measurements of the W boson differential cross-section and mass using data from the renowned LHCb experiment at CERN.

-In my PhD research project, we try to examine the charged lepton transverse momentum spectrum in `W\rightarrow\mu\nu` decays.
-We investigate the feasibility of background subtraction as a method for determining the `W` boson mass through measuring the differential cross-section in `p_T` and `\eta`.
-The ultimate aim of the project would be to make the first measurement of the unfolded muon 𝑝𝑇 with sufficient precision.
-This would then allow for the precise measurement of the `W` boson mass.
+In my PhD research project, we examined the charged lepton transverse momentum spectrum in `W\rightarrow\mu\nu` decays.
+We investigated the feasibility of background subtraction as a method for determining the `W` boson mass through measuring the differential cross-section in `p_T` and `\eta`.
+The ultimate aim of the project was to make the first measurement of the unfolded muon 𝑝𝑇 with sufficient precision.
+This would then allow for the precise measurement of the `W` boson mass, which has never been measured with this 2-step method before.
 We leverage the dataset obtained at a center-of-mass energy of `\sqrt(s)=5` TeV from 2017 as a proof-of-principle measurement to demonstrate the effectiveness of the background subtraction technique.
-Our goal is to expand this measurement to encompass the entirety of the LHCb run-II dataset, which operates at a higher energy of `\sqrt(s)=13` TeV, thereby showcasing the full potential of our approach.
+Our goal is to expand this measurement to encompass the entirety of the LHCb Run 2 dataset, which operates at a higher energy of `\sqrt(s)=13` TeV, thereby showcasing the full potential of our approach.

 The proof of principle on the `W` boson mass measurement at LHCb paper can be accessed here.